 Target is the range of cells to consider; default is the formula's cell.

-If Threaded is TRUE, only threaded Comments will be considered; default is FALSE for legacy unthreaded comments (Notes).
-To consider both over columns A:F in row 2:
+If Threaded is TRUE, only new threaded Comments will be considered; default is FALSE for traditional unthreaded comments (Notes).
+To consider both for several columns in a row (like columns A:F in row 2):

 =OR(HasComment(A2:F2,TRUE),HasComment(A2:F2))